 - CI – owner

-After filling in all fields, save the settings by clicking the “” button. .
-Once saved, you can call up the report in the module selected in the “” field. .
-If the selected usage location is, for example, Requests, a button with the name set in the connector in the field Name will appear under the button Action .
+After filling in all fields, save the settings by clicking the Save button.
+Once saved, you can call up the report in the module selected in the Usage location field.
+If the selected usage location is, for example, Requests, under the Action button a button will appear with the name set in the connector in the Name field.